-One of the best onslaughts of real rock and roll music I’ve ever seen came from a Jim Jones Revue concert in New York City in 2014.
-I could talk about the way their songs tapped into the original energy of rock and roll or I could praise the ferocious cool of the band’s performances, but the thing I’ll always remember about it was the insane volume.
+One of the best onslaughts of real rock and roll music I ever saw came from a Jim Jones Revue concert in New York City in 2014.
+I could explain the way their songs tapped into the original energy of rock and roll, or I could praise the ferocious cool of the band’s performances, but the thing that stood out the most was the insane volume.
 My ears were ringing the next day, even though I wore ear plugs the entire time.
 Now that’s a proper rock show!
 Anyway, the experience cemented my love for the band, and I was saddened when they broke up just a few months later.
 Not surprised though, since the room they played was half-empty.
 Now Jim Jones is back with a new outfit, The Righteous Mind (bassist Gavin Jay is the only JJR holdover), and a debut album where things are a little different than before, but not necessarily for the better.